brimcg/visor/README.md

 ---

 ### For Makers
 Introducing our brand new released H2 design.
-Created from scratch to fully take advantage of the innovations introduced in the slim cord design.
-H2 designs the shield to smoothly flow into the arms with a cord cinch.
+Created from scratch to fully take advantage of the innovations introduced in the slim cord design, H2 designs the shield band to smoothly flow into the arms with a cord cinch.
 The continuous flow improves strength and reduces hard edges.
 And most importantly, the new H2 design reduces print time and filament by 30% compared to the prior slim cord design.
 That's a 3.5X improvement in print speed compared to the original Prusa RC2 headband!

 #### Most Recent H2 STL Models